He Created *NSYNC & Backstreet Boys — He Was Also The Ultimate Con Artist

 This interview has been edited and condensed.

-The Boy Band Con: The Lou Pearlman Story premieres in theatres in New York and L.A. this week and on YouTube on April 3.
+The Boy Band Con: The Lou Pearlman Story premieres in theaters in New York and L.A. this week and on YouTube on April 3.

 Advertisement